narcolepticchicken/legaldocs/README.md

 DISCLAIMERS FOLLOW: Please review and be advised of the following:

 I am a lawyer admitted to practice in Arizona.
-Look, buddy.
 I know about the law and the various other lawerings.
 I'm educated.
 Well versed in bird law.

 DISCLAIMER OF ATTORNEY – CLIENT RELATIONSHIP